artefactual-labs/mrt/README.md

 published repositories on demand.

-This initiative emerges within the CCP project, where we are exploring alternative distributions of Archivematica.
+This initiative emerges within the CCP project, where we are exploring alternative distributions of Archivematica, focusing on self-contained solutions for single-node environments.
 In this context, software dependencies typically distributed along with the `archivematica-mcp-client` deb or rpm packages could instead be bundled as part of the application binary.

 ## Usage